 Friends and Neighbors,

-First of all, I hope that you, your loved ones and community members are healthy and joining me in looking forward to the promise of 2022!
-If you and I have not yet met, my name is Sarah Perry, and I am thrilled to begin my first term as King County Councilmember for District 3 on January 1st, 2022.
+First of all, I hope that you, your loved ones and community members are healthy and joining me in looking forward to the promise of 2023!
+If you and I have not yet met, my name is Sarah Perry, and I am thrilled represent our great communities of District 3 on the King County Council.
 I look forward to working with you on issues that you care about, both within District 3 and for King County as a whole, to ensure that each of our communities thrive.

-We live in a diverse and growing region with a district that represents the cities and/or surrounding areas of Issaquah, Sammamish, Redmond, Woodinville, Duvall, Carnation, Fall City, Preston, Snoqualmie, North Bend, Snoqualmie Pass and Skykomish.
+We live in a diverse and growing region with a district that represents the cities and/or surrounding areas of Issaquah, Sammamish, Redmond, Woodinville, Bothell, Duvall, Carnation, Fall City, Preston, Snoqualmie, North Bend, Snoqualmie Pass and Skykomish.
 I’m excited to work together with leaders from each of our different communities to tackle the most pressing issues to help build a promising future for all.
-My four main priorities are housing, transit, the environment, and behavioral health!
+My three main priority areas this year are behavioral health, creative economies and the environment.

 There is so much more to come, but for now don’t hesitate to reach out if you would like to have a cup of coffee and conversation, or a zoom or phone conversation, or if you would like me to join you at a community or organizational meeting.
 I look forward to all we can do together!

 SEE WHAT WE'VE BEEN UP TO IN DISTRICT 3!

 May 22: Proclamation to Recognize May 10th as Asian/Asian American Mental Health Awareness Day in King County